SNUCSE-CTA/SubQP/README.md

-# SubgraphQueryProcessing
+# SubQP
-Subgraph Query Processing.
+SubQP.
 Handles multiple data graphs given as (name, path) pairs.

-VEQ-S [1] is internally used to solve the problem.
+VEQ_S [1] is internally used to solve the problem.

 ## Environment
 Subgraph Query Processing requires python3 running on a machine with 64 bit CentOS Linux.